Life As a Woodworker

 - Hand Woodworking Sander

-In the United States, there were 12,100 jobs for Woodworker in 2016.
+In 2016, there was an estimated number of 12,100 jobs in the United States for Woodworker.
 New jobs are being produced at a rate of 3.3% which is below the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Woodworker by 2026.
 Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Woodworker are Iowa, Florida, and California.
 Watch out if you plan on working in Maine, Utah, or Oklahoma.
 These states have the worst job growth for this type of profession.